sindresorhus/file-type/readme.md

 Type: [`ITokenizer`](https://github.com/Borewit/strtok3#tokenizer)

-File source implementing the [tokenizer interface](https://github.com/Borewit/strtok3#tokenizer).
+A file source implementing the [tokenizer interface](https://github.com/Borewit/strtok3#tokenizer).

 ### FileType.stream(readableStream)

-Detect the file type of a readable stream and return the stream.
+Detect the file type of a readable stream.

+Returns a `Promise` which resolves to the original readable stream argument, but with an added `fileType` property, which is an object like the one returned from `FileType.fromFile()`.

+*Note:* This method is only available using Node.js.

 #### readableStream

 Type: [`stream.Readable`](https://nodejs.org/api/stream.html#stream_class_stream_readable)

 The input stream.

-Returns a `Promise` which resolves to the original readable stream argument, but with an added `fileType` property, which is an object like the one returned from `FileType.fromFile()`.

-*Note:* This method is only available using Node.js.

 ### FileType.minimumBytes